Updated May, 2018

 A two-generation farming operation provides a training ground for the younger party.
 It provides a safe environment where new skills and ideas can be tried.
 The skills and capabilities learned here will guide the business after the parents are gone.

 Young people must be allowed to make meaningful contributions.
-Whenever we appreciate the contributions of the younger generation, no matter how small, we are helping them to see themselves as capable people.
+Whenever we appreciate the contributions of the younger generation, no matter how small, we are helping them to see themselves as capable individuals.

 Mistakes should be made now when they can be easily corrected rather than later when they may cause damage to the business.
 Remember, the outcome of a decision may not be as important as helping the younger party develop management skills and capabilities.